libxsmm/libxsmm/documentation/cp2k.md

   cp2k/exe/Linux-x86-64-intel/cp2k.psmp workload.inp
 ```

 For an actual workload, one may try `cp2k/tests/QS/benchmark/H2O-32.inp`.
-The CP2K/intel branch aims to enable a clear performance advantage by default.
+The CP2K/intel branch aims to enable a performance advantage by default.
 However, there are some options allowing to re-enable default behavior (compared to CP2K/trunk).

-* **LIBXSMM_ACC_RECONFIGURE=0**: this environment setting avoids reconfiguring CP2K.
-There are a number of properties reconfigured by default e.g., an increased number of entries per matrix stack.
+* **LIBXSMM_ACC_RECONFIGURE=0**: this environment setting avoids reconfiguring CP2K (only enabled when the ACCeleration layer is active; see below).
+With the ACCeleration layer enabled, a number of properties reconfigured e.g. an increased number of entries per matrix stack.
 * **MM_DRIVER**: http://manual.cp2k.org/trunk/CP2K_INPUT/GLOBAL/DBCSR.html#MM_DRIVER gives a reference of the input keywords.
 Beside of the listed keywords (ACC, BLAS, MATMUL, and SMM), the CP2K/intel branch is supporting the XSMM keyword (which is also the default).

 ## Tuning